 Situated in coastal California just two hours away from Los Angeles, Santa Barbara is full of picturesque landscapes living up to its nickname, the American Riviera.
 Towering palm trees set against the Santa Ynez mountain ranges and cobalt blue waters make this laidback beach town an iconic California backdrop and home to some of the best Mexican food in SoCal.
 Get a taste of Oaxacan cuisine at Flor de Maiz, and try one of their housemade mole dishes paired with a specialty margarita or a craft cocktail like the Mitla made with mezcal.
 If you prefer a quieter retreat, the neighboring town of Montecito is where you’ll find the same panoramic views but with less crowds (and maybe a Prince Harry and Meghan Markle sighting).

-About 29 miles south of Long Beach lies Catalina Island, a small piece of paradise.
+About 29 miles south of Long Beach lies Catalina Island, a small slice of paradise.
 Plenty of water and land activities are offered on the island to enjoy on your own or with a guide from Catalina Backcountry.
 Descanso Beach Club, a 15-minute walk from town, offers the famous buffalo milk cocktail, an ode to the island’s buffalo population.
-The private beach club offers lounge chairs and cabanas for rent and is a great escape from the tourist crowds.
+The private beach club also offers lounge chairs and cabanas for rent and is a great escape from the tourist crowds.

 5. Napa Valley

-After slowly recovering from the Glass Fires at the end of 2020 (during a pandemic, no less) Napa Valley is ready to bounce back and welcome visitors again to the epicenter of wine.
 World-class wineries and exquisite fine dining at Michelin-star restaurants are just a few of the things Napa Valley has to offer.
 Indulge in a mud bath treatment at the 20,000 square-foot spa at Solage in Calistoga or rent a bicycle with Napa Valley Bike Tours for a guided (or self-guided) tour.
 Ride along the 12.5 mile Napa Valley Vine Trail and choose from over 375 wineries to go wine tasting.

 Malibu is notorious for its 21 miles of iconic coastline, celebrity sightings, and avid surfers—it’s a quintessential California destination.
 It’s also the backdrop for many famous Hollywood movies like The Fast and the Furious and The Notebook, to name a few.
 Go for a drive on PCH and take your pick of Malibu beaches but we recommend Zuma Beach or Paradise Cove Beach which are less crowded.
 If you’re lucky enough to snag a reservation at Nobu Malibu which fills up weeks in advance, request a table outside to enjoy oceanfront views.
 For more casual fare, check out Malibu Farm Restaurant at the Malibu Pier, a boho chic seaside eatery serving healthy, farm-to-table fare with plenty of vegan and gluten-free options (because it’s LA).

 Temecula Valley is Southern California’s answer to wine country.
-The quaint town about an hour south of Irvine is best known for its approachable wineries and hot air balloon rides floating over the vineyards.
+The quaint town about an hour south of Irvine is best known for its approachable wineries, award-winning golf courses and hot air balloon rides floating over the vineyards.
 For a unique wine tasting experience on the ground, book a tour with So-Cal Sidecars and cruise through the back roads and vineyards in a sidecar based on an original WWII era Soviet Ural.
 In Old Town Temecula, the new Small Barn Old Town is an excellent rustic chic restaurant with a massive outdoor patio and a menu that revolves around what’s local and in season.
 A few stores down is Temecula Lavender Co. where you can stock up on essential oils, bath and body products and all things lavender.

 8. Lake Tahoe